Skip to navigation Skip to content

 The test will commence after applicant has confirmed their name.

-See Resources for links to the Quick Reference Guide (QRG) or Services Australia Standard Operating Procedures (SOP) for suggested script.
+See the Resources page for links to the Quick Reference Guide (QRG) or Services Australia Standard Operating Procedures (SOP) for suggested script.

 4